YosysHQ/nextpnr/docs/coding.md

 `IdString`s can be created in two ways.
 Architectures can add `IdString`s with constant indicies - allowing `IdString` constants to be provided too - using `initialize_add` at startup.
 See how `constids.inc` is used in iCE40 for an example of this.
 The main way to create `IdString`s, however, is at runtime using the `id` member function of `BaseCtx` given the string to create from (if an `IdString` of that string already exists, the existing `IdString` will be returned).

 Note that `IdString`s need a `Context` (or `BaseCtx`) pointer to convert them back to regular strings, due to the pool being per-context as described above.

+## Developing CAD algorithms - packing

+Packing in nextpnr could be done in two ways (if significant packing is done at all):
+ - replacing multiple cells with a single larger cell that corresponds to a bel
+ - combining smaller cells using relative placement constraints

+In flows with minimal packing the main task of the packer is to transform cells into common types that correspond to a bel (e.g. convert multiple flipflop primitives to a single common type with some extra parameters).
+The packer will also have to add relative constraints for fixed structures such as carry chains or LUT-MUX cascades.

+There are several helper functions that are useful for developing packers and other passes that perform significant netlist modifications in `util.h`.
+It is often preferable to use these compared to direct modification of the netlist structures due to the "double linking" nextpnr does - e.g. when connecting a port you must update both the `net` field of the ports and the `driver`/`users` of the net.

+## Developing CAD algorithms - placement

+The job of the placer in nextpnr is to find a suitable bel for each cell in the design; while respecting legality and relative constraints.

+Placers might want to create their own indices of bels (for example, bels by type and location) to speed up the search.

+As nextpnr allows arbitrary constraints on bels for more advanced packer-free flows and complex real-world architectures; placements must be checked for legality using `isValidBelForCell` (before placement) or `isBelLocationValid` (after placement) and the placement rejected if invalid.
+For analytical placement algorithms; after creating a spread-out AP solution the legality of placing each cell needs to be checked.
+In practice, the cost of this is fairly low as the architecture should ensure these functions are as fast as possible.

+There are several routes for timing information in the placer:
+    - sink `PortRef`s have a `budget` value annotated by calling `assign_budget` which is an estimate of the maximum delay that an arc may have
+    - sink ports can have a criticality (value between 0 and 1 where 1 is the critical path) associated with them by using `get_criticalities` and a `NetCriticalityMap`
+    - `predictDelay` returns an estimated delay for a sink port based on placement information

+## Routing

+The job of the router is to ensure that the `wires` map for each net contains a complete routing tree; populated using the Arch functions to bind wires and pips.
+The ripup invariants in the [FAQ](faq.md) are important to bear in mind; as there may be complex constraints on the usage of wires and pips in some architectures.

+`estimateDelay` is intended for use as an A* metric to guide routing.